differentpla-net/differentpla-net.github.io/_posts/2005-02-13-empeg-file-structures.md

 Playlists are stored in a similar way to tracks.
 They have a pair of files: the *0 file for the playlist data, and the *1 file for the tag information.

-For a playlist, the only required tags are <tt>type</tt>, <tt>title</tt> and <tt>length</tt>.
+For a playlist, the only required tags are `type`, `title` and `length`.
 Playlists don't tend to have any other tags, because they're not displayed anywhere in the player software and they'd be uselessly taking up space in RAM.

 The *0 file is a list of the child FIDs, stored as little-endian 32-bit numbers.
 So, for example my "Remixes 81-04 - Disc 2" playlist (by Depeche Mode) has the following in its *0 file: